 The following two lemmas combined prove Theorem~\ref{thm:colourb}.
 The first confirms that our colouring process in the second while-loop of \textsc{Asym-Edge-Col-$\hat{\mathcal{B}}_{\eps^*}$} produces a valid edge-colouring for $H_1$ and $H_2$ of $G$.
+The proof can be found in \cite[Appendix~\ref{sec:omittedproofs}]{bhh_kk_arxiv}.
 The second assures us that it enters this loop, thereby succeeding, a.a.s.

 \begin{lem} Algorithm \textsc{Asym-Edge-Col-$\hat{\mathcal{B}}_{\eps^*}$} either terminates with an error in line~\ref{line:error} or finds a valid edge-colouring for $H_1$ and $H_2$ of $G$. \end{lem}